Pretz333/pretz.dev/README.md

 - [x] Change text highlight color
 - [x] Change strong tag color
 - [x] Fix the skip to content link (and rename the class)
-- [ ] Make an image carousel so I can have multiple images on projects.
+- [x] Make an image carousel so I can have multiple images on projects.
 This will also fix the gap on the side of the current single image.
+- [ ] Fix carousel's bottom line not having the round corners (due to the scrollbar being beneath it)
 - [ ] h4 and strong look bad in Firefox's render of Nunito
 - [ ] Logo on footer
 - [ ] p text gets too long and looks bad.
 Max at 75ch?
 100ch?
 Time to research typography